Macau casinos post 11th month of gains on VIP resurgence

-HONG KONG Revenues in the world's biggest casino hub of Macau jumped nearly 30 percent in June, posting an 11-month winning streak, as demand from high-roller VIPs accelerated despite a corruption crackdown.
+HONG KONG (Reuters) - Revenues in the world's biggest casino hub of Macau jumped nearly 30 percent in June, posting an 11-month winning streak, as demand from high-roller VIPs accelerated despite a corruption crackdown.

 Monthly gambling revenue in the Chinese special administrative region rose 25.9 percent to 20 billion patacas ($2.49 billion), government data showed on Saturday.
 Analysts were expecting growth of 23 percent to 33 percent for Macau, the only place in the country where gambling is legal.